Quaidabad

-It has famous Warcha salt mine.
+It is the location of the famous Warcha salt mine.
 It has road links to the sandy agricultural area of Thal and with the mountain of Soon Valley.
 It is part of National Assembly constituency NA-94 and Provincial Assembly of Punjab constituency PP-82.

 History

 Most of Muslim rulers who attacked Indo-Pak from Afghanistan used this route to access Delhi.
-Famous Gernalee Road also passes from this city.
+Famous Gernaylee Road also passes from this city.
 Before partition, this area was under British rule.
 During British rule, Khushab was a tehsil of the old Shahpur District.

-The predominantly Muslim population supported Muslim League and Quaid e Azam during Pakistan Movement.
+The predominantly Muslim population supported Muslim League and Quaid-e-Azam during Pakistan Movement.

 Demography

 Most of the population are farmers; about 85% of the population live in villages and only 15% live in the municipal urban area.
 But the trend is shifting and people are moving to the urban area.

 Economy

-Agriculture is important to the local economy, particularly the growing of Rice, wheat, Black gram which is exported all over Pakistan and around the world.
-The grain market of Quaidabad is one of the famous grain markets in Punjab particularly for Rice trading.
+Agriculture is important to the local economy, particularly the growing of rice, wheat, black gram which is consumed all over Pakistan and exported around the world.
+The grain market of Quaidabad is one of the famous grain markets in Punjab particularly for rice trading.
 Overseas people also contribute much in the economy especially the people of Goleywali.